red/docs/preprocessor.md

     #if <expr> [<body>]

-    <expr> : any expression which last value will be used as a condition.
+    <expr> : expression whose last value will be used as a condition.
     <body> : code to be included if <expr> is true.

 **Description**